 At a revaluation, some ratepayers will see reductions or no change in their bill whereas some ratepayers will see increases.
 Transitional relief schemes are introduced at each revaluation to help those facing increases.
+This relief has been funded by limiting the reduction in bills for those who have benefitted from the revaluation.
 Transitional relief is applied automatically to bills.
-Further information about transitional arrangements may be obtained from the local authority or at www.gov.uk/introduction-to-business-rates.
+Further information about transitional arrangements and other reliefs may be obtained from the local authority or the website www.gov.uk/introduction-to-business-rates

-Local Discounts and Hardship Relief
+Local Discounts

-Local authorities have a general power to grant discretionary local discounts and to give hardship relief in specific circumstances.
+Official Local authorities have a general power to grant discretionary local discounts and to give hardship relief in specific circumstances.
 Full details can be obtained from the local authority.